 SECTION 5.
-SECRETARIAT. - The Quezon City Tourism Department shall function as the Secretariat to facilitate and ensure the performance of the duties of the TWG, which include providing technical support, documentation, preparation of reports and such other assistance as may be required to discharge its functions.
+SECRETARIAT - The Quezon City Tourism Department shall function as the secretariat to facilitate and ensure the performance of the duties of the Chinatown Tourism Council, which include providing technical support, documentation, preparation of reports, and such other assistance as may be required to discharge its functions.

 SECTION 6.
-MEETINGS. - The TWG shall conduct regular meetings as scheduled by the City Mayor or as may be required by the Quezon City Tourism Department.
+MEETINGS - The Chinatown Tourism Council shall conduct regular meetings as scheduled by the City Mayor, or as may be required by the Quezon City Tourism Department.

 SECTION 7.
-DEVELOPMENT PLAN. - The TWG shall prepare and adopt a Development Plan, which shall be consistent with the QCTDP and subject to confirmation by the City Council through a resolution, involving the architectural, landscape and engineering design of the area, as well as the guidelines for the implementation and monitoring of the development plan, within three (3) months from the approval of this Ordinance.
+DEVELOPMENT PLAN - The Chinatown Tourism Council shall prepare and adopt a development plan, which shall be consistent with the QCTDP and subject to confirmation by the City Council through a resolution, involving the architectural, landscape and engineering design of the area, as well as the guidelines for the implementation and monitoring of the development plan, within three (3) months from the approval of this Ordinance.

-The Development Plan shall improve accessibility and mobility, ensure environmental sustainability, as well as enhance infrastructure and amenities within the tourism districts.
-The improvements within the area may include, but shall not be limited to, the following:
+The development plan shall improve accessibility and mobility, ensure environmental sustainability, as well as enhance infrastructure and amenities within the tourism district.
+The improvements within the area may include, but are not limited to, the following: